garciagenrique/template_escape/codemeta_utils/README.md

 # ESCAPE metadata template

-ESCAPE will be following the **CodeMeta** schema context to describe metadata.
+The OSSR will be following the **CodeMeta** schema context to describe metadata.

 Create and incorporate a `codemeta.json` file to your project before uploading it to the ESCAPE repository.